Protecting works of art

 Specific climatic conditions to be maintained for each work

-For example, the natural fibers such as wood, paper, cotton, linen and silk commonly used in ancient paintings and calligraphy generally have stricter temperature requirements.
+For example, natural fibers such as wood, paper, cotton, linen, and silk commonly used in ancient paintings and calligraphy generally have more stringent temperature requirements.
+High temperature can cause condensation and swelling of the artwork , while low temperature can cause material to crack, cracks or wrinkles.

 Relative humidity management for the preservation of works of art